How to Split Orders

 Split by Item Name

-To split orders by the item name, set up your rule as:
+To split orders by the item name, choose Name as the Split Type.

 You can add more than one name to a split rule, separating the name values by a comma:

 This will split the targeted items into a single order rather than separate individual orders.
 If you need to separate the treat items into individual orders, set up two separate rules.
 Also give your split a Reference Name.

 Split by Category Code